zhijieshi/mathcounts/docs/_posts/2018-12-30-sum-of-divisors.md

 1 + 3^1 + 3^2 = 13.
 $$

-This is sum of first 3 terms of a geometric squence.
+Similarly, this is the sum of first 3 terms of a geometric squence.
-And the last term $$ 3^2 $$ is what we found in Step 1.
+The last term $$ 3^2 $$ is what we found in Step 1.

 For 5, we calculate: